fstagni/DIRACDocs/source/UserGuide/WebAppUserGuide/TabTheme/index.rst

 You can manage the state of applications by by clicking to the following menu.

 .. image:: images/managemenuitems.png
    :scale: 50 %
-   :alt: Applications and desktop menu
+   :alt: Applications and more
-   :align: right
+   :align: center

  The Desktop menu item contains: